-- The Workers Compensation Fund utilizes a streamlined asset allocation, consisting of the following asset classes: - Large Cap US Equity - Core Fixed Income - Low Duration Fixed Income - RVK recommends diversifying into additional asset classes to potentially improve the Sub-Trust's risk/return characteristics - Return Objective / Risk Tolerance - Workers Compensation Fund: The fund has a primary objective of long-run preservation of capital in real terms, which suggests meeting or outperforming long-run inflation - The Fund has a conservative risk/return threshold, but moderate spending needs and a perpetual time horizon. - Liquidity Needs - Over the past ten years, on average the Fund has been cash flow negative, with just over \$1.2 million of net outflows a year.
+- The Senior Citizens Trust utilizes a streamlined asset allocation, consisting of the following asset classes: - Large Cap US Equity - · Core Fixed Income - Low Duration Fixed Income - RVK recommends diversifying into additional asset classes to potentially improve the Sub-Trust's risk/return characteristics - Return Objective / Risk Tolerance - Senior Citizens: The primary investment objectives are growth of capital in real terms while obtaining maximum returns within reasonable and acceptable levels of risk, and meet or exceed the rate of inflation over the long-run - The Fund has an average risk/return threshold, given the Fund's spending needs and perpetual time horizon. - · Liquidity Needs - - Over the past ten years, on average the Fund has been cash flow negative, with roughly \$500k of net outflows a year.